 No auction, no exchange rake

-CPVD background is $0.20 fixed per delivery.
-Tunnels (1-mile road strips) and zones (1-square-mile areas) deliver hyper-local just-in-time messages and are priced higher — for electrical, the recommended mix usually includes one or both.
+CPVD background is tier-based per delivery.
+Tunnels (1-mile road strips) and zones (1-square-mile areas) deliver hyper-local just-in-time messages and are priced higher.
+For electrical, the recommended mix usually includes one or both.
 Get a tier-specific quote for your route.

 Tunnel